Anthropic's $100 Billion AWS Bet: What the Biggest AI Infrastructure Deal in History Means for the Industry

 But the demand problem isn't just consumer.
 Anthropic has built significant enterprise traction, with over 100,000 customers running Claude on AWS Bedrock alone.
 Enterprises don't tolerate unreliable service.
 When a financial institution or healthcare provider embeds Claude into critical workflows, downtime isn't an inconvenience — it's a business risk.

-Amodei's statement is revealing: "Our users tell us Claude is increasingly essential to how they work, and we need to build the infrastructure to keep pace with rapidly growing demand."
+Amodei's statement is revealing: "Our users tell us Claude is essential to how they work, and we need to build the infrastructure to keep pace with rapidly growing demand."

 The subtext: if Anthropic can't scale infrastructure fast enough, competitors will.